-This project will investigate the association between early-life circumstances (cognitive ability and socioeconomic status) and the risk of entry into long-term care.
+This project investigates the association between early-life circumstances (cognitive ability and socioeconomic status) and the risk of entry into long-term care.

-This study will use 2001 and 2011 census data (including health data) for people who participated in the Scottish Mental Survey in 1947, at the age of 11.
-These census records will be linked to health records, birth and death records, and care use records.
+This study uses 2001 and 2011 census data (including health data) for people who participated in the Scottish Mental Survey in 1947, at the age of 11.
+These census records are linked to health records, birth and death records, and care use records.

 Childhood cognitive function and later-life recovery: Linking the Scottish Mental Survey 1947 to healthcare and administrative data.